ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 If the host company is not paying for it, ask for a quote to submit to Austin for approval.

+If lunch will be delivered, please make sure they come at least 30 minutes beforehand so you & your team have time to set up.
+When setting up, try to make sure the food is accessible by many at the same time (perhaps various stations?) as lunch time goes by so fast.

 ### <a name="afterparty"/>Make after-party reservations
 It’s always great to thank volunteers for their time and help with a free drink after the event.
 This also gives the workshop goers a chance to socialize more and really build some networking connections that will help support them if they decide they now have the bug and want to actually delve into this awesome world of Ruby programming!